 Common Pedestrian Accident Injuries

-When a car crash occurs, the occupants of the car have some protection from the vehicle’s frame, seat belts, air bags and other safety devices.
+When a car crash occurs, the car's occupants have some protection from the vehicle's frame, seat belts, airbags, and other safety devices.
 There is no such protection for a pedestrian who is hit by a car.
 Accordingly, pedestrians may suffer from: